Exploring Cosmos Staking: A Guide to Staking ATOM

 How Does Staking Work on the Cosmos Network?

-The Cosmos Hub is designed to connect with other blockchains (zones) using the Inter-Blockchain Communication (IBC) protocol.
+The Cosmos Hub connects with other blockchains (zones) using the Inter-Blockchain Communication (IBC) protocol.
 IBC enables different blockchains to communicate and transfer data and tokens between each other.

-By delegating your ATOM to a validator, you help maintain the network’s security and earn a share of its staking rewards.
+By delegating your ATOM to a validator, you help secure the network and earn a share of its staking rewards.

-As of writing, ATOM is the 17th-largest network by staking market capitalization, with $566 million in ATOM staked.
+As of writing, ATOM is the 15th-largest network by staking market capitalization, with $594 million in ATOM staked.
+With a staking rewards rate above 15% per year, Cosmos is one of the best cryptocurrencies to stake.

 Best ATOM Staking Platforms